TaleLearnCode/WhatsNewForCSharpDevelopers/Demos/Scripts/03-CSharp10Part1.md

 #### Global using directives

-You can add the `global` modified to any `using` directive to instructe the compiler that the derective applies to all source files in the compilation.
+You can add the `global` modified to any `using` directive to instructs the compiler that the directive applies to all source files in the compilation.
 This is typically all source files in a project.

 ~**File:** ReferenceTypes.Repositrory - Country~

-Point out how every class and interface has the `using TaleLearnCode.ReferenceTypes.Entities;` directrive.
+Point out how every class and interface has the `using TaleLearnCode.ReferenceTypes.Entities;` directive.

 Make the directive global.

 #### Implicit usings
-The implicit usings feature automatically adds `global using` directives for the type of project you are buidling.
+The implicit usings feature automatically adds `global using` directives for the type of project you are building.

 ~**File:** D:\Repos\TaleLearnCode\Presentations\WhatsNewForCSharpDevelopers\Demos\ReferenceTypes.Repository\obj\Debug\net6.0\ReferenceTypes.Repository.GlobalUsings.g.cs~